-- You want to implement an initial page or object page floorplan, as these already incorporate the snapping header and footer toolbar features, but with a different technical base.
+- You want to implement an initial page or object page floorplan.

 - You only need to display a small amount of information.
-In this case, use a dialog If you must use the dynamic page layout, use letterboxing to mitigate the issue.
+In this case, use a dialog.
+If you must use the dynamic page, use letterboxing to mitigate the issue.

-The semantic page is based on the structure of the dynamic page layout.
-The semantic page consists of:
+The semantic page is based on the structure of the dynamic page.
+In short, the semantic page has the following elements: